Connect with others who understand.

 Causes of Idiopathic Hypersomnia

-One of the major differences between narcolepsy and hypersomnia is what causes each disorder.
+One of the major differences between narcolepsy and hypersomnia is the cause of each disorder.

 Researchers don’t yet know exactly what causes idiopathic hypersomnia.
-It’s known to be a disorder of the nervous system, but the exact way idiopathic hypersomnia develops is still being investigated.
+It’s known to be a disorder of the nervous system, but scientists are still investigating exactly how it develops.

-Some people diagnosed with idiopathic hypersomnia have been found to overproduce a particular substance that acts on the brain like a sleeping pill or pain reducer.
+Some people diagnosed with idiopathic hypersomnia overproduce a substance that acts on the brain like a sleeping pill or pain reducer.
 People whose bodies make too much of this substance have enhanced gamma-aminobutyric acid (GABA) activity in the brain.
-GABA is the key chemical released by nerves that promotes sleep.
+GABA is a key chemical released by nerves that promotes sleep.

 What Is Narcolepsy?